No compromise on Energy Taxation Directive before year end

-On 16 September, Cyprus, Greece and Malta opposed the revised emergency break drafted by the Hungarian presidency presented at its first ECOFIN meeting.
+On 16 September, Cyprus, Greece and Malta had opposed the revised emergency break drafted by the Hungarian presidency presented at the monthly ECOFIN meeting.
 Finding ways to include new tax rules in these areas have blocked a wider agreement for new taxes on energy.
 After this Hungary may struggle to find any new ETD compromises during its presidency which lasts till the end of the year.

 In May 2024, the Belgian Presidency of the EU Council had conceded that there will likely be no progress on talks to modernise ETD.
 Despite numerous compromises to the text, delegates were resigned to move talks to after the June 2024 EU Parliament elections.